lume/variable/README.md

 martian.addEventHandler('change:favoriteFood', onChange)
 ```

-This is better because we didn't have to repeat the property names twice.
+This is better than before because now we didn't have to repeat the property
-Instead we labeled them all with the same decorator.
+names twice.
+Instead we labeled them all with the a decorator.

-This is better, but we still have to subscribe our event handler to all the
-events with the `addEventHandler` calls.

 ---

-We can still do better.
+We can still do better!

 With LUME's reactive variables we can further decouple a class's implementation from
 the reactivity mechanism and make things cleaner.